stAItuned/financial-sentiment-analysis/README.md

 <a name="dataset"/>

 ## Dataset
-News data are taken from the [polyglon AIP](https://polygon.io/), using the *stocks basic API plan* account.
+News data are taken through [Polyglon](https://polygon.io/) APIs, using the *stocks basic API plan* account.

 <a name="structure"/>